rand-projects/fisb-decode/docs/source/document.rst

 layers take the output from the preceding layer.
 The various levels do the following:

   0. Performs basic decoding.
-Turns the message into a JSON file which for the most part is just a translation of the FIS-B message into JSON.
+Turns the message into a JSON file, which for the most part is just a translation of the FIS-B message into JSON.
 No special translations are performed (for the most part).
      *If all you want to do is to see the basic message, you can stop here*.
 There are also configuration settings for seeing all the reserved bits of the message (i.e. the parts you're supposed to ignore).
-  1. FIS-B contains segmented messages-- where a single FIS-B message can't hold an entire payload and the total message is sent as a number of single messages.
+  1. a) Processes level 0 segmented messages-- where a single FIS-B message can't hold an entire payload and the total message is sent as a number of single messages.
+Those messages are recombined back to a single large message.
-     Also, many messages are really two
-     part messages: one containing a text portion, and the other containing a graphics portion.
+     b) Also, many messages are really two part messages: one containing a text portion, and the other containing a graphics portion.
 These are called 'Text With Graphic Overlay (TWGO)' messages.
-     Level 1 combines multi-segmented messages into a single message and processes TWGO message parts together.
+Level 1 will process these messages according to the standard (more details later).
   2. Breaks apart the FIS-B message and makes a separate set of messages.
 So instead of a FIS-B 413 message type which groups all text-based weather reports as one, level 2 provides a message type for METARs, PIREPs, TAF, WINDs, etc. Another big part of level two is making sense of FAA times and dates.
 Most FAA products don't have complete timestamps.
-A lot of processing is performed to make sure that all dates are turned into complete ISO-8601 dates.
+A lot of processing is performed to make sure that all dates are turned into complete ISO-8601 timestamps.
      Basically, level 2 gives you the message you *wish* FIS-B sent.
   3. Removes duplicate messages.
-FIS-B, by design, frequently sends out re-transmitted messages.
+FIS-B, by design, frequently sends out retransmitted messages.
 This level will block repeats and only send out unique messages in some cases.
 Level 3 doesn't change any message.
      It just helps to decrease the load on harvest.
 Because of the standard, the logic is somewhat complicated.
 See the level 3 source for more